Daniel Y. Wang—MD

 Dr. Wang joined the ColumbiaDoctors of the Hudson Valley as a cardiac electrophysiologist, specializing in the testing, diagnosis, and treatment of abnormal heart rhythms.
 He is board-certified in cardiovascular disease, clinical cardiac electrophysiology, and internal medicine.

-Dr. Wang received his medical degree from the Johns Hopkins School of Medicine and conducted his internship and residency at Johns Hopkins Hospital.
-He completed fellowship programs in cardiology and clinical cardiac electrophysiology at Columbia University Medical Center and received his postdoctoral training at the Columbia University Medical Center’s Division of Cardiology.
+Dr. Wang received his medical degree from Johns Hopkins School of Medicine and conducted his internship and residency at Johns Hopkins Hospital.
+He completed fellowship programs in cardiology and clinical cardiac electrophysiology at Columbia University Medical Center and received his postdoctoral training at Columbia University Medical Center, Division of Cardiology.

 - Diplomate, American Board of Internal Medicine — Cardiovascular Disease